yssource/rhai/README.md

 }
 ```

+`EvalAltResult` is a Rust `enum` containing all errors encountered during the parsing or evaluation process.

+### Script evaluation

 The type parameter is used to specify the type of the return value, which _must_ match the actual type or an error is returned.
 Rhai is very strict here.
 There are two ways to specify the return type - _turbofish_ notation, or type inference.